The Story (continued)

 The climactic firestorm creates a rushing vacuum of wind and a rising plume of fire above the island.
 Suddenly, the blinding fire in the heavenly sky reverses itself, and the fire is sucked and swallowed up by the Ark.
 When the forces are returned inside the Ark, the lid slams down tightly and neatly shuts and seals itself, and covers up the divine powers.
 Only Indy and Marion survive the holocaust because of their humility and reverence for the awesome forces.

 At the film's end in the final scene back in Washington D.C., Indy is congratulated by two Army Intelligence Officers: "You've done your country a great service."
 However, Indy and Brody find the "situation totally unacceptable."
 Although told that the Ark is "someplace very safe," they are concerned about its storage and that the government doesn't understand that the Ark is "a source of unspeakable power."
-They are left with the promise that some of the government's unidentified "top men" are researching it.
+They are left with the vague promise that some of the government's unidentified "top men" are researching it: "We have top men working on it right now."

 Emerging from the building, Indy tells Marion his frustration: